 VIII.
-Sample Analytic Rubric
+Sample Measurement

-Schools are urged to review current research and best practices about assessment as they begin the work of creating analytic rubrics for their learning expectations.
+Schools are urged to review current research and best practices about assessment as they begin the work of creating specific and measurable criteria for success for their learning expectations.
 Professional organizations such as ASCD provide a number of resources on assessment.
-An Internet search of "analytic rubrics" will also provide schools with a wealth of informative readings in support of rubric development.
+An Internet search of measurements, assessments, or rubrics will also provide schools with a wealth of informative readings in support of the development of a measurement tool.
+In addition, the measurement needs to be developmentally appropriate at various grade levels.

-Example 5 Analytic Rubric
+Example 5 Rubric